 Most Common Types of Audit Trails

 Audit trails can either be system-generated or manually documented.
-Both types are essential to assure that all notable events are appropriately recorded.
+Both types are essential to ensure that all notable events are appropriately recorded.

 Event-Based Logs